RoyceWegner/HederaTokenTracker/README.md

 A simple HTML script that tracks as many Hedera eco-system tokens as possible.
 The souce code is free for anyone to alter the name list or, anything else they choose.
+It is suggested to run the script from chrome on Android or PC.
+But, Opera works also.